AnarchoTechNYC/ansible-role-tor/README.md

 There is zero additional configuration required on your part in order to connect to unauthenticated Onion services.
 However, an Onion service server may require that a Tor client authenticate itself before responding to its requests.
 Such Onion services are termed *authenticated Onion services* because they require client authentication before passing traffic to its real service.

-Use the `onion_services_client_credentials` list to [configure authentication credentials](https://www.torproject.org/docs/tor-manual.html#HiddenServiceAuthorizeClient) for a given client at a given Onion service.
+Use the `onion_services_client_credentials` list to [configure authentication credentials](https://community.torproject.org/onion-services/advanced/client-auth/) for a given client at a given Onion service.
+The single list contains both v2 and v3 Onion credentials.
 Each item in this list is a dictionary with the following keys:

-* `domain`: Onion domain name (including the literal `.onion` suffix) of the Onion service to which you will be authenticating.
+* `domain` (both v3 and v2 Onions): Onion domain name (including the literal `.onion` suffix) of the Onion service to which you will be authenticating.
 This key is required.
+* `name` (version 3 Onions only): Name of the client credential.
+* `privkey` (version 3 Onions only): The Base32-encoded x25519 private key to use for authentication to the Onion service.
-* `cookie`: Authentication cookie value with which you will authenticate.
+* `cookie` (version 2 Onions only): Authentication cookie value with which you will authenticate.
 This key is required.
-* `comment`: Human-readable comment describing the Onion service to which the authentication credentials belong.
+* `comment` (version 2 Onions only): Human-readable comment describing the Onion service to which the authentication credentials belong.
 This key is optional.

-The `domain` and `cookie` keys function like a username/password combination and should therefore be encrypted using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) whenever they appear in a playbook.
+For version 3 Onions, the `privkey` is a secret key that you should protect.
+Similarly, for version 2 Onions, the `domain` and `cookie` keys function like a username/password combination.
+These sensitive values should therefore be encrypted using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) whenever they appear in a playbook.

 Some examples may prove helpful.
 Note that these authentication cookie values are intentionally not legitimate and will fail if used with `tor --verify-config`.

-1. Authenticate to the Onion service at `nzh3fv6jc6jskki3.onion` using the authentication cookie value `Fjabcdef01234567890+/K`:
+1. Authenticate to the v2 Onion service at `nzh3fv6jc6jskki3.onion` using the authentication cookie value `Fjabcdef01234567890+/K`:
     ```yaml
     onion_services_client_credentials:
       - domain: nzh3fv6jc6jskki3.onion